brotherhoodMonk/gyan/js.md

 You can logically think of Function as a subclass of Object.
 It has all the methods of Object plus some more that are specific to a function (such as .bind(), .call(), .apply(), etc...).

 It is extremely useful that Function does report its own type so you can easily check if a property is callable as a function and perhaps that is the main reason why it was done this way.

 why typeof NaN is number
 The type of NaN, which stands for Not a Number is, surprisingly, a number.
 The reason for this is, in computing, NaN is actually technically a numeric data type.
 However, it is a numeric data type whose value cannot be represented using actual numbers.

 ...constant cannot change through re-assignment ...constant cannot be re-declared

 When you're adding to an array or object you're not re-assigning or re-declaring the constant, it's already declared and assigned, you're just adding to the "list" that the constant points to.

-Modern web development has many repetitive tasks like running a local server, minifying code, optimizing images, preprocessing CSS and more.
-This text discusses gulp, a build tool for automating these tasks.
+====

 Gulp
 Modern web development has many repetitive tasks like running a local server, minifying code, optimizing images, preprocessing CSS and more.
 This text discusses gulp, a build tool for automating these tasks.
 Gulp is a cross-platform, streaming task runner that lets developers automate many development tasks.
  At a high level, gulp reads files as streams and pipes the streams to different tasks.
 These tasks are code-based and use plugins.
 The tasks modify the files, building source files into production files.

 for any changes and then perform some kind actions on it for eg. assume you change the styles.css or script.js files which are used for development purpose and later you want to push it for production then you need to minify it manually, instead of you minifying it gulp does it for you.

 - Compile Sass, LESS files for you